tnagano22/LanguageEnrollmentsCC_MLA2024/Readme.md

   - Table IV: Ethnic Composition Of Undergraduate Students By Matriculation Status, Sentor & Community Colleges, Expressed in Percentages, Fall 1969-1975 (p.127)
-  - Only proportions were reported.
+  - Only proportions were reported in the report.
 The actual number of students were interpolated from the total number of matriculated students (see Table IV: Trends In Undergraduate Matriculant & Non-Matriculant Enrollment Expressed in Numbers & Percent–Fall 1970-1975 (p.115))
   - The labeling of the following ethnicity levels have been modified.
     - “Puerto Rican” to “Hispanic”
     - “Black” to “Black or African American”